Back and Neck Pain Physiotherapy

 e.g. Back pain, Sciatica, Neck Pain, Trapped Nerve, Headaches, Whiplash, Slipped Disc, Osteoarthritis, Spondylo-lisis/listhesis, Postop.
 Rehab. e.g. Laminectomy, Fusion, etc

-Mani is a passionate, highly professional, caring and accomplished Physiotherapist who has a both an BSc in Physiotherapy and a Master’s degree in Rehabilitation Science.
-He has worked in professional...
+Mani is a passionate, professional, and caring Physiotherapist who has a both an BSc in Physiotherapy and a Master’s degree in Rehabilitation Science.
+He has worked in professional sport and...

-Candice is a Sports and Spinal physiotherapist who hails from South Africa.
-After completing her BSc Physiotherapy at the University of Cape Town, she spcecialised in sports and orthopaedics, and...
+Candice is a Sports and Spinal physiotherapist with an interest in treating back pain and running related injuries.
+After completing her BSc Physiotherapy at the University of Cape Town, she...

 Back pain Specialist Physiotherapy